jim-works/Wisphaven/README.md

 The goal of this phase is to get the most basic gameplay in.

 🗹 Skeleton pirates exist

-🗹 Skeleton pirates attack placeholder base and player, can and change prioritize targets 🗹 Controllable day/night cycle
+🗹 Skeleton pirates attack placeholder base and player, can and change prioritize targets

+🗹 Controllable day/night cycle

-🗹 Waves of enemies spawn each night, composition changes each night 🗹 Coin launcher weapon
+🗹 Waves of enemies spawn each night, composition changes each night

+🗹 Coin launcher weapon

-☐ Ghosts exist and wander around
+🗹 Ghosts exist

-☐ Blocks drop items
+🗹 Blocks drop items

 ☐ Crafting

 ☐ Ability to die

+☐ Post devlog

-### v0.2 - Better Combat
+### v0.2 - Better Combat and Basic NPCs

+Ghosts are the citizens of your village.
+You will protect them, befriend them, and trade with them.
+In return, they will perform jobs around the village and grant access to unique resources and powers.
+Some ghosts may even fight along side you.

+The goal of this phase is to get the game to the point where it is fun to play for a few minutes, and smooth out the rough edges enough for other people to be able to play it.

+☐ Ghost spawning

+☐ Ghost routines

+☐ Basic ghost interactions

 ☐ Damage types

 ☐ Teams/Factions

+☐ Polish movement/physics systems

-☐ Better enemy pathfinding
+☐ Better pathfinding (Ghosts and enemies)

 ☐ Buff system

 ☐ Animation system

 ☐ A boss

 ☐ Weapon enhancement system

 ☐ Visualize held item with animations

+☐ Create basic main menu, add support for multiple worlds

+☐ Update multiplayer and finish saving/loading

+☐ Post devlog

 ### v0.3 - The Machines and Transportation

 ☐ Timed and Proximity block events

 ☐ Block entity saving

-☐ Recipe classes (macerator, furnace, crafting) + basic autocrafting machines ☐ Attacking machines
+☐ Recipe classes (macerator, furnace, crafting) + basic autocrafting machines

+☐ Attacking machines

 ☐ Dropped items

 ☐ Conveyor belts

 ☐ Hopper like machine to pick up items

 ☐ Power system

 ☐ Rideable entities

 ☐ Trains

 ☐ Shoot yourself out of a cannon?

+☐ Post devlog

 ... probably more

 ### v0.4 - Weather and Basic Towns